waterdog-oss/outbox-event-bus/README.md

 ## Usage in your project

-* Add the dependency: com.github.waterdog-oss:ktor-event-bus:<release-version>
+* Add the dependency: com.github.waterdog-oss: outbox-event-bus:<release-version>

 ### Setting up a producer:
 1. Setup the dependencies (database and local event store)